-Once the Planning Division has reviewed the Application and is ready to provide a recommendation to Council on the proposal, a report will be forwarded to Council with a rationale and recommendations for expressing either support for or opposition to the request for concurrence.
-The report will also contain any relevant conditions of concurrence, including a draft Development Agreement.
-Council will make a decision on the proposal, and the Director will prepare a letter of concurrence or non-concurrence to be sent to ISED Canada and the Proponent.
-The letter will contain a formal resolution by Council, a copy of the Council report, and any other relevant information.
+Once the Planning Division has reviewed the aApplication and is ready to provide a recommendation to Council on the proposal, a report will be forwarded to Council with a rationale and recommendations for expressing either support for or opposition to the request for concurrence.
+The report will also contain any relevant conditions of concurrence, including and a draft Telecommunications

+Facility Development Agreement.
+Council will make a decision on the proposal, and the Director will prepare a letter of concurrence or non-concurrence to be sent to ISED Canada and copied to the Proponent.
+The letter will contain a formal resolution by Council, a copy of the Council Report, and any other relevant information.

-For all formal Applications, the City will endeavor to provide a decision on projects within the 120 day approvals timeframe established by ISED Canada.
-The approval timeframe will be based upon the submission of a complete Application, in accordance with ISED Canada's guidelines, as amended from time to time.
-The 120 day approvals timeframe starts with the submission of a complete Application.
+For all formal Telecommunications Facility review aApplications, the City will endeavor to provide a decision on projects within the 120 day approvals timeframe established by ISED Canada.
+The approval timeframe will be based upon the submission of a complete Telecommunications Facility review aApplication, in accordance with ISED Canada's guidelines, as amended from time to time.
+The 120 day approvals timeframe starts with the submission of a complete Telecommunications Facility review aApplication.